woojoo666/arcana-notes/temp notes6.md

+### Private Tagging of Public Tags

 perspective
-should be visible to whoever can see the tag so if you want it to be private, you have to make a private copy
+taggings should be visible to whoever can see the tag so if there was a public tag `#rating`, and you used it to rate the movie `KungFuPanda`, everybody would see your rating so if you want it to be private, you have to make a private copy

 	#mytag
 	foo:
 		target.
 	bar:
-		foo.target#mytag := 10
+		foo.target#mytag := 10 // everybody can see this
+		#bar_mytag: #mytag() // private tag copy
+		foo.target#bar_mytag := 10 // private tagging

 this matches the hashmap model because if you add `<foo.target, 10>` into the hashmap `mytag`,